Trucker charged in serial killings faces scrutiny across US

 In 1997, Secret Service agents raided Baldwin’s apartment in Springfield, Missouri, after learning he was making counterfeit U.S. currency on a personal computer.
 He and two female associates were indicted on counterfeiting charges.
 Baldwin was sentenced to 18 months in prison and released in 1999.

-Baldwin is being held at the Black Hawk County jail pending extradition proceedings to Tennessee.
+Baldwin is being held without bond at the Black Hawk County jail.
+In a court hearing Thursday, he didn’t challenge his extradition to Tennessee, where he is expected to be transferred in coming weeks and eventually face trial first.

 The charges stunned Jazz Baldwin, 32, of New Hampton, Iowa, who said she learned two years ago that Baldwin was her father after he purchased a DNA test kit.
 The two had been in contact over Facebook since then, she said.